 The Flexikey® application is a quick hotkey configuration application, which allows you to assign a single key to launch multiple key combinations, to create text macros and to disable certain keys.
 The application can also be used to configure the mouse buttons to create hotkeys for gaming etc. Click Flexikey in the Control Center to launch the application.

-Run the Control Center from the Windows Start menu or by clicking the icon in the notification area of the taskbar.
+Run the Control Center from the Windows Start menu Control Center 3.0

-Figure B - 1 - Control Center Screens
+Figure B - 1 - Control Center & FlexiKey

 Fan Speed Setting